Chilly Gonzales: Early life and career

-The Berlin years
+Move to Berlin

 Finding dealing with the expectations of the Canadian music industry difficult, Gonzales moved to Berlin in 1999, despite speaking no German.
-He declared himself the President of the Berlin Underground and adopted the stage name Chilly Gonzales in 1999.
+He declared himself "The President of the Berlin Underground" and adopted the stage name Chilly Gonzales in 1999.

 With this change in image came another major change in Gonzales's musical style.
-His four albums on the German label Kitty-yo (Gonzales Über Alles (1999), The Entertainist (2000), Presidential Suite (2002), and Z (2003)) were largely built around rap, though his skills as a keyboardist were demonstrated on a series of interspersed instrumental tracks.
+His four albums on the German label Kitty-yo (Gonzales Über Alles (1999), The Entertainist (2000), Presidential Suite (2002), and Z (2003)) were recorded as rap records, though his skills as a keyboardist were demonstrated on a series of interspersed instrumental tracks.
 European critics and audiences were more receptive to the eclectic and experimental nature of Gonzales's output.
 His first Kitty-yo single, "Let's Groove Again", became a dance floor hit upon its 1999 release.
 It was used in a 2007 BBC promotional trailer for their new TV programme The Restaurant.
 Gonzales performed regularly at nightclubs and on the summer pop festival circuit.